 Dr. Shayne McConomy

+Dr. Suvranu De

+Robert Smith

 1.2 Customer Needs

 FCAAP has partnered with the FAMU-FSU College of Engineering to develop a Smart Projectile, and advance current projectile technology.
 FCAAP has connected us with Dr. Jonas Gustavsson who acts as our main liaison to the FCAAP organization.
 Based on the previous year’s design, we asked the following questions to clarify what the sponsor needs from the project.